danwatford/NullFuzzing/README.md

 Within the theory we can have assumptions filter out the invalid tests - i.e. those where none of the dependencies is null, and then call the constructor and assert that the appropriate exception was thrown.

 JUnit-QuickCheck (https://github.com/pholser/junit-quickcheck) gives us Generators for use with Theories.
-This project has a MockGenerator to generate Mockito mocks for a theory's arguments.
+Based on JUnit-QuickCheck, this project has a MockGenerator to generate Mockito mocks for a theory's arguments.
 See src/test/java/ContribTheoryWithGeneratorsTest and src/test/java/MockGenerator.
-This implementation depends on using the @ForAll and the @From annotations provided by JUnit-QuickCheck.
+This implementation depends on using the JUnit-QuickCheck @ForAll and @From annotations.

 Using the MockGenerator with JUnit-QuickCheck can replace all those individual tests mentioned earlier, reducing the amount of code to be maintained.